opensearch-project/documentation-website/_data-prepper/monitoring.md

 ## JVM and system metrics

 JVM and system metrics are runtime metrics used to monitor Data Prepper instances.
 They include metrics for classloaders, memory, garbage collection, threads, and others.
-For details, [JVM and system metrics](https://micrometer.io/docs/ref/jvm) for details.
+For more information, see [JVM and system metrics](https://micrometer.io/docs/ref/jvm).

 ### Naming